 The Parent Company and its subsidiaries (collectively referred to as the "Group") are primarily engaged in the business of life insurance and investment management (Note 8).

 1.2.
-Authorization for Issuance of the Financial Statements the Board of Trustees (BOT) on April 12, 2024.
+Authorization for Issuance of the Financial Statements

+The consolidated financial statements of the Group were approved and authorized for issuance by the Board of Trustees (BOT) on April 12, 2024.

 2. Summary of Material Accounting Policy Information